 ZW is a cross-section of art, academia, media and activism.

-We are a network of women working on ground and across the world working collaboratively on interdisciplinary projects ranging from gender based violence, peace and security, climate crisis, public health, and so on.
+We are a network of women on ground and across the world working collaboratively on interdisciplinary projects ranging from gender based violence, peace and security, climate crisis, public health, and so on.

 Our advocacy work is concerned with ending oppression and demanding accountability of human rights violations in areas affected by humanitarian crises and militarised conflicts.

-We are focussed on women and youth-led activist action through critical initiatives required to build and sustain social change.
+ZW is focussed on women and youth-led activist action through critical initiatives required to build and sustain social change.
 We support/produce creative and artistic expression for civic action and information dissemination.

-In addition to this, we conduct capacity-building workshops, provide skill-based training programmes and also introductory courses on research and methodologies to young women as a part of our grassroots collective action.
+In addition to this, we conduct capacity-building workshops, film-screenings, provide skill-based training programmes and also introductory courses on research and methodologies to young women as a part of our grassroots collective action.

 If your head is full of ideas, write to us.
 We seek your nuanced thoughts as well as reluctant propositions.

-Please note that while there are no strict guidelines for submission, however, we encourage critical works that address substantive decolonial and feminist questions, debates, and controversies without employing disciplinary or academic jargon.
+Please note that while there are no strict guidelines for submission, however, we encourage critical works that address substantive decolonial and feminist questions, debates and controversies without employing disciplinary or academic jargon.